olincollege/music-genres-over-time/README.md

  * To obtain the genre data, run collect_genre_data.py.
 This will create a csv called "genre_year_data.csv" that holds all of the top genres per year.
 Note that due to rate limits in how many requests can be made in a minute, this may take more than 8 hours
  * To see the plots and the computational essay simply go to music-genres-over-time.ipynb and run the notebook
- * If you would like to save all of the plots, uncomment all of the lines in visualizations.py that are below the comment that says "uncomment this line to save the [type of plot]," and run visualizations.py.
+ * If you would like to save all of the plots, uncomment all of the lines in visualizations.py that are below the comment that says "uncomment this line to save the [type of plot]," comment the line that says "comment this line if saving the bar plot race," and run visualizations.py.
 This will save all of the plots to a folder in your repository called "visualizations"